codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/white-label-getting-started.md

 For iOS apps, if you look at an Xcode project using Finder, you will see that the icons added in Xcode are located in `<project-name>/<scheme-name>/Assets.xcassets/AppIcon.appiconset`.
 This means that after downloading icon assets for a specific client’s build, you can change them on disk by simply deleting the existing `AppIcon.appiconset` directory, and then copying the assets into the `Assets.xcassets` directory.

-For example, you could do the following as one of your workflow steps:

 {{< highlight yaml "style=paraiso-dark">}}
 name: Change iOS app icons
-script: |
-  # delete the existing icons
-  rm -rf ios/Runner/Assets.xcassets/AppIcon.appiconset
-  # copy the downloaded icons to Assets.xcassets directory
-  cp -r ./$CLIENT_ASSETS_FOLDER/ios_assets ios/Runner/Assets.xcassets/
+script: cp -r ./$CLIENT_ASSETS_FOLDER/ios_assets ios/Runner/Assets.xcassets/
 {{< /highlight >}}

 {{< /tab >}}